 3 simple investment tips to avoid mistakes

-Investment tips to avoid these 3 mistakes
+Investment tips on how to avoid these 3 mistakes

 Oh, the stock market is on a downturn.
 Quick, sell!
 Okay, wait, it’s picking back up again.
 Buy before it reaches its peak!